The Complete Guide to Crushed Stone and Gravel

 There are several specific terms to know when working with crushed stone.
 If you know what these terms mean, you can quickly know what kind of stone you are working with or ordering.

-Stone dust: This is the very fine dust, similar to sand, that is created as the stone is crushed.
+Stone dust: this is the very fine dust, similar to sand, that is created as the stone is crushed.
 Stone dust is useful when tamping or packing stone, but it causes problems for applications where water needs to drain, such as behind a retaining wall.

 Clean stone: If crushed stone is clean, it has been screened so the majority of the stone dust has been removed, but some dust is still mixed in.
 This is useful for the top layer of a stone driveway or other places where some minor compaction is not harmful.

 Washed clean stone: This is stone that has been screened like clean stone, but then also washed to ensure there is no stone dust on the finished product.
-This is often used for drainage purposes, for ready mix concrete, or places that need aesthetic appeal, such as curbing or decorative stone.
+This is often used for drainage purposes, for ready mix concrete, or for places that need aesthetic appeal, such as curbing or decorative stone.

 Size: Stones are often referred to in size.
 For example, 2” stone means the stones used have been screened to be roughly 2” in diameter.